rschristopher/rschristopher.github.io/src/bitcoin-as-money/monetary-policy.md

  the increased mining does not alter the supply schedule.
 The difficulty adjustment is why
- Bitcoin's monetary policy will follow a rather predictable future supply schedule.
+ Bitcoin's monetary policy will always follow a rather predictable future supply schedule.

 This seemingly benign *difficulty adjustment*